Scalingo/documentation/_posts/databases/2000-01-01-scalingo-redis-addon.md

 ### Number of databases

-Each redis instance can use 5 databases (numbered from 1 to 5)
+Each redis instance can use 6 databases (numbered from 0, the default DB, to 5)

 ### Idle connections timeout